Skip to content

 • Ensure the area where you are storing fuels is secure, well-ventilated and that there are no potential ignition sources such as open flames or electrical equipment.

 • Make sure you are prepared in case of emergency.
-Install working smoke detectors, keep a spill kit on hand and throw away of any fuel-soaked materials.
+Install working smoke detectors, keep a spill kit on hand and throw away any fuel-soaked materials.

 For more information, visit the WorkSafe page on fuel storage and transport.